prachi-ankush-3/Hand-Gesture-Recognition/README.md

-# Hand-Gesture-Recognition
-Project Title: Hand Gesture Recognition – Voice for the Voiceless This project bridges the communication gap for people with speech and hearing disabilities.
-Using Computer Vision and MediaPipe, real-time hand gestures captured via webcam are converted into text.
-The system is fast, simple, and effective in recognizing gestures.
+✋ Hand Gesture Recognition – Voice for the Voiceless

+This project aims to empower individuals with speech and hearing disabilities by enabling gesture-to-text communication.
+Built using Python, OpenCV, and MediaPipe, it captures hand gestures in real time via webcam and converts them into text.

+✨ Features:

+- Real-time gesture recognition using Computer Vision

+- Converts gestures like ✋

+- Lightweight, fast, and user-friendly system

+- Bridges communication gaps with a simple yet powerful solution

+🔧 Tech Stack: Python | OpenCV | MediaPipe